ksang/automata/README.md

 * Complexity of parameters and configurations
 * Many ports and protocols needs to be opened

-This tool is easy to use and only requires `netperf` ports to be opened so can easily used with firewall or Micro Services Architecture
+This tool is easy to use and only requires `netperf` ports to be opened so can be easily integrated with firewall environment or Micro Services Architecture

 ## Output example
 This is an example of RRUL testing result on localhost: